-That Kruger used models instead of markets to price its derivatives for tax purposes leads to the second problem with mischaracterizing its valuation method as mark-to-market instead of mark-to-model.
-The significance of using modeling for valuing a property, instead of gleaning a market price, is evident when one considers the technical point that the Black-Scholes model relies on the assumption that asset returns are normally distributed.
-In my respectful view, this is not true.
+The significance of using modeling for valuing a property appears when one considers the technical point that the Black-Scholes model relies on the assumption that asset returns are normally distributed.
+This is not true.
 The falsity of this assumption is crucial because a model is only as strong as its assumptions.
-For great certainty, a normal distribution is one that results if we plot each period’s returns the graph will represent a bell-curve.
+For greater certainty, a normal distribution is one that results in a bell-curve if one plots each period’s returns.
 Asset returns are not normally distributed.
 In addition to the normality assumption, mark-to-model accounting methods also assume that markets are rational and efficient.
 Recent advances in economic theory have also almost discredited the rationality assumption.
-Thus, “highly idealized assumption”, as professor Klein put it, is perhaps an inadequate characterization of the underpinnings of the model used by Kruger’s counterparties to value the relevant derivative contracts.
+Thus, “highly idealized assumption”, as professor Klein put it, is perhaps an inadequate description of the underpinnings of the model used by Kruger’s counterparties to value the derivative contracts.

-For practical purposes, mark-to-market and fair value are most often interchangeable.
+For practical purposes, mark-to-market and fair value are often interchangeable.
 But it is important to be clear that they are not the same concepts because a model provides a hypothetical price the truth of which depends on its underlying assumptions, whereas a market price represents the price a taxpayer would actually realize upon the disposition of property.
 A model price might differ substantially from the actual market price i.e. the realizable value of the property.